Hearings, Meetings and Other Actions

 - Westerly Creek Village Comprehensive Plan Amendment adopted by City Council in February 2012.

-- Steps to Fresh Produce Grant provided to the Market at Westerly Creek Village to open a grocery store at Dayton and Montview.
-NOW OPEN (March 2013).
+- Steps to Fresh Produce Grant provided to the Market at Westerly Creek Village to open a grocery store at Dayton and Montview, which is now open.

-- Iola, Fulton and Kingston street connections to Stapleton anticipated by end of 2013.
+- Iola, Fulton and Kingston street connections to Stapleton now open

 - City of Aurora awarded FEMA grant for flood control improvements at Westerly Creek and Montview Boulevard - Design and construction pending.

-- New Sustainable Infill Zoning (Mixed Use) district adopted by City of Aurora.
+- Sustainable Infill and Redevelopment Zoning (Mixed Use) district adopted by city of Aurora.

 - Community Visioning Workshops held in 2011.